Shedding pounds does not require a complete diet-and-exercise overhaul. Do this instead.

 1. Eat Foods That Hydrate You

 It may sound counterintuitive, but eating more food can be a key to weight loss—as long as we’re talking about foods with a high water content, says Christine Rosenbloom, Ph.D., R.D.N., author of Food and Fitness After 50.

 Eating water-rich foods like fruits, vegetables, or broth-based soups can fill you up, leaving you less likely to overeat on more calorie-dense foods, she says.

-In fact, a study published in the journal Appetite found that when people ate a broth-based vegetable soup 15 minutes before a pasta lunch, they consumed 20 percent fewer calories overall, compared to when they just ate their main meal.
+In fact, a study in Appetite found people consumed 20 percent fewer calories overall when they ate a broth-based soup 15 minutes before a pasta lunch, compared with eating just their main meal.
 The researchers believe the soup slows the rate at which food moves through your digestive tract, which can increase feelings of satiety.